Throne Labs

 Throne Labs is a technology company that provides a "smart toilet" distributed network of portable toilets in the United States.

 History

 The company was founded in June 2020 in Washington D.C. by Fletcher Wilson, who has experienced issues related to irritable bowel syndrome throughout his life and wanted to create a scalable public restroom solution for cities in the United States.
+The company's co-founders are Jessica Heinzelman and Ben Clark.
 As of 2021, United States ranks 30th globally in public bathrooms per capita, tied with Botswana with 8 public toilets per 100,000 citizens.
 Wilson now serves as the company's CEO.

 Funding

 Throne Labs raised angel funding from Sandalphon Capital, Dipalo Ventures, Uncorrelated Ventures, and Ravin Gandhi.

 In October 2025, Throne raised $15 million in a Series B round led by Brentwood Associates.